 - The Scale bar units field is the displayed units of your Map Scale.
 You can change this to whatever you like.

 This option is only available for maps with a non-spherical coordinate system assigned to them.
 This means unprojected maps or maps with lat/long coordinates cannot show an adjusted scale bar in this way.
 To set or change the coordinate system of a map, see here: Surfer Coordinate Systems Training Video.

-If the map has a lat/long coordinate system, then the scale bar is in degrees by default.
-The easiest way to change the scale bar units is to change the coordinate system of the map to a linear system, but if that isn't possible or if you want or need to stick with lat/long coordinates, it is still possible to change the units of your scale bar.
+If the map has a lat/lon coordinate system, then the scale bar is in degrees by default.
+The easiest way to change the scale bar units is to change the coordinate system of the map to a linear system (e.g. UTM).
+If you want to see lat/lon values on your map, you can then add a graticule.
+However, if that isn't possible or if you want or need to use with lat/lon coordinates for your map, it is still possible to change the units of your scale bar.

 You can manually change the units of the scale bar by calculating the equivalent distance in your desired units (meters, feet, etc.).
 To do this, you can use the attached ScaleConversion.xlsx Excel spreadsheet as a convenient conversion calculator.

 Alternatively, after adding a scale bar to the map in Surfer, follow the steps below.